Scandinavian

 Entry Level Writing

 All students who will enter the University of California as freshmen must demonstrate their command of the English language by fulfilling the Entry Level Writing requirement.
-Fulfillment of this requirement is also a prerequisite to enrollment in all reading and composition courses at UC Berkeley.
+Fulfillment of this requirement is also a prerequisite to enrollment in all reading and composition courses at UC Berkeley and must be taken for a letter grade.

 American History and American Institutions

-The American History and Institutions requirements are based on the principle that a US resident graduated from an American university, should have an understanding of the history and governmental institutions of the United States.
+The American History and American Institutions requirements are based on the principle that all U.S. residents who have graduated from an American university should have an understanding of the history and governmental institutions of the United States.

 Berkeley Campus Requirement